mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>>
     >>> flow = mdp.Flow(sequence, verbose=1)

-Since the time-series is short enough to be kept in memory we don't need to define generators and we can feed the flow directly with the whole signal:
+Since the time series is short enough to be kept in memory we don't need to define generators and we can feed the flow directly with the whole signal:
 ::